Menu

 Role of the adult

 The role of the adult is varied and diverse when teaching through the use of continuous provision.
-It is important to note that at the heart of successful interactions is the overarching principle from the Early Years, ‘positive relationships’.
+Adults in the classroom facilitate learning in a wide range of ways.
+Sometimes this is through direct whole-class teaching or group work but there are also many times when adults skilfully move learning forward through modelling, encouraging, explaining, resourcing, scaffolding and joining the children in their play.
+It is important to note that at the heart of these high-quality interactions is the overarching principle from the Early Years, ‘positive relationships’.

 Top